wakproductions/dexteritypm/CONCEPTS.md

 * Acceptance criteria: for now, we’re going to use the “description” part of the task to outline the acceptance criteria.
 One thing I would like to do eventually is use Markdown to allow more detailed descriptions.
 Another thing we can do is have a separate acceptance criteria field.
 Maybe you can add a bunch of different boxes and call them whatever you wish (user story description, acceptance criteria).
 * Checklist: a check list of items could be attached to a task such as “rspec” test or “cucumber test”.
 Acceptance criteria could be made into a checklist.
 * A task can be assigned to a user.
 * An estimated completion time can be assigned to a task.
+Thinking about using Fibonacci sequences for time - planning poker style

 ### Task buckets
 * Tasks can be aggregated into higher level groups called task buckets.
 For example, you might be working in a different bucket for different subcomponents of a system.
 You might even use buckets to group tasks into release numbers.
 Buckets give you a means of archiving old tasks.

+### Sprits
+* Tasks can be aggregated into sprints
+* Sprints have a due date (i.e. 2 week sprints)